-If you are having issues with balancing your soil, here is a link that can give you some ideas on how to deal with that.
+If you are having issues with balancing your soil, this should help give you some ideas on how to deal with that.

 5. Keep Moist and Store

-Finally, you’ll want to insure that your potting mix is moist.
-Then you’ll store it with a lid to insure it stays moist.
+Finally, you’ll want to ensure that your potting mix is moist.
+Then you’ll store it with a lid to ensure it stays moist.

 Then you’ll want to recheck the soil’s pH within a few days.
-You are a looking for a soil pH that is neutral (around 7.0) or a little acidic (around 6.5).
-When you are ready to use your potting soil just add any last minute minerals you might want.
+You are looking for a soil pH that is neutral (around 7.0) or a little acidic (around 6.5).
+When you are ready to use your potting soil just add any last-minute minerals you might want.